meganemichel/nf-tower-docs/content/docs/compute-envs/aws-batch.md

 <br>
 {{% tip "Spot or On-demand?" %}}
 You can choose to create a compute environment that will launch either **Spot** or **On-demand** instances. **Spot instances can cost as little as 20% of on-demand instances** and with Nextflow's ability to automatically relaunch failed tasks, Spot is almost always the recommended provisioning model.
-Note however that when choosing *Spot* instances, Tower will in any case create a dedicated queue for running the main Nextflow job using a single on-demand instance in order to prevent any execution interruption.
+Note however that when choosing *Spot* instances, Tower will also create a dedicated queue for running the main Nextflow job using a single on-demand instance in order to prevent any execution interruptions.
 {{% /tip %}}
 <br>
 {{% pretty_screenshot img="/uploads/2021/01/aws_cpus.png" %}}
 <br>

 **7.** Enter the **Max CPUs** e.g. `64`.
-This is the maximum number of combined CPUs (the sum of all instances CPUs) Amazon will be able to start.
+This is the maximum number of combined CPUs (the sum of all instances CPUs) AWS Batch will launch at any time.

-**8.** Choose **EBS Auto scale** to allow the EC2 virtual machines to expand the amount of available disk space during the task execution.
+**8.** Choose **EBS Auto scale** to allow the EC2 virtual machines to expand the amount of available disk space during task execution.

-**9.** With the optional **Enable Fusion mounts** feature enabled, S3 buckets specified in the **Pipeline work directory** and **Allowed S3 Buckets** fields will be mounted as a plain file system volumes in the EC2 instances carrying out the Batch job execution and accessible at the path location following this pattern `/fusion/s3/BUCKET_NAME`.
+**9.** With the optional **Enable Fusion mounts** feature enabled, S3 buckets specified in the **Pipeline work directory** and **Allowed S3 Buckets** fields will be mounted as file system volumes in the EC2 instances carrying out the Batch job execution.
+These are then accessible at the path location with the pattern `/fusion/s3/BUCKET_NAME`.
-For example if the bucket name is `imputation-gp2` the Nextflow pipeline will access it using the file system path and `/fusion/s3/imputation-gp2`.
+For example if the bucket name is `s3://imputation-gp2` the Nextflow pipeline will access it using the file system path `/fusion/s3/imputation-gp2`.

 {{% tip %}}
-Note that's not required to modify your pipeline to get advantage of this feature, Nextflow is able to recognise these buckets and automatically replace any reference to s3:// prefixed files to the corresponding Fusion mount paths.
+Note that's not required to modify your pipeline or files to take advantage of this feature.
+Nextflow is able to recognise these buckets will automatically replace any reference to s3:// prefixed files with the corresponding Fusion mount paths.
 {{% /tip %}}